seanblonien/deep-enum-core/README.md

 ...but, *what if your constants are hierarchical or deeply nested?*

-### Deep Enums
+### Deep-Enums

-A **deep enum** is an object that defines constants in a semantically meaningful way that provides type-safety, like a regular TypeScript enum, while *also allowing said constants to be deeply nested*, which is something you **cannot** do with a regular TypeScript enum.
+A **deep-enum** is an object that defines constants in a semantically meaningful way that provides type-safety, like a regular TypeScript enum, while *also allowing said constants to be deeply nested*, which is something you **cannot** do with a regular TypeScript enum.

 In an *ideal world*, if this was native to TypeScript, it could look something like this: